casper-network/docs/source/docs/casper/workflow/erc20-token-deployment-guide.md

 To do this, open the Signer in your browser, unlock your vault with your password ([or set up a new vault](https://casper.network/docs/workflow/signer-guide#12-logging-in-to-the-casper-signer)).

 Click "Import Account".
 Name the imported account and click "Upload".
-Navigate to the `secret_key.pem` file in the aforementioned `keys/` directory.
+Select the `secret_key.pem` file in the aforementioned `keys/` directory.

 Import the account and select it as your current active account.